 - How to Plan Your First European Vacation

 Finikoudes Beach is considered one of the famous beaches in South Cyprus.
-It’s a European Blue Flag, The beach is around half a kilometer long and has blue water and pure gray fine sand, good for kids to play in.
+The beach is around half a kilometer long and has blue water and pure gray fine sand, good for the whole family with kids to play in.

-Mackenzie Beach, set next to the runway of the Larnaca airport, one kilometer long strip, a fine sand beach that attracts both families and younger couples during the day, and is a destination for clubbing at night.
+Mackenzie Beach is set next to the runway of the Larnaca airport, one-kilometer long strip, a fine sand beach that attracts both families and younger couples during the day, and is a destination for clubbing at night.

-With a pier and a marina located at opposite ends of the beach, this is the perfect spot to enjoy days lazing on the sand, strolling along the waterfront, or sipping on a cold drink or two.
+With a pier and a marina located at opposite ends of the beach, this is the perfect spot to enjoy days lazing on the sand, strolling along the pedestrian, palm tree seaside promenade, or sipping on a cold drink or two.

 If you don’t want to spend your entire vacation doing nothing though, there are plenty of sights dotted around the area that are well worth the trip here on their own.